lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 - Builders to create custom automation pipelines
 - QA engineers to automate the writing, maintenance, and execution of web tests

-## API key
+!!! note "API key"

     To use LaVague, you will need an LaVague API key.
 You can get yours [here](https://cloud.lavague.ai/keys).

     You will need to set your API key as a `LAVAGUE_API_KEY` environment variable in your working environment.

+    When you create your LaVague Cloud account you will receive some free credits to try out LaVague.
+You can then contact us to increase your quota.

 ## Installation